Frumph/comic-easel/readme.txt

 - Using translate plugins, every comic and post can be multilanguage
 - Navigation widget that mimics ComicPress's navigation widget including custom graphic sets that can be pulled from themes
 - chapter navigation in a variety of different methods
+- can create a gallery of comics for a post
 - And more!

 = Widgets =